Listed in alphabetical order

 A.M.
 Juster’s work has appeared in Poetry, Hudson Review, Paris Review, Southwest Review and many other journals.
 He won the Richard Wilbur Award for his first book of original poetry and the Barnstone Translation Prize; he is also a three-time winner of the Howard Nemerov Sonnet Award.
 His most recent books are: Tibullus’ Elegies (Oxford University Press 2012), Saint Aldhelm’s Riddles (University of Toronto Press 2015) and Sleaze & Slander (Measure Press 2016).
 In 2016 Kelsay Books published The Billy Collins Experience and in 2018 the University of Pennsylvania Press will publish The Elegies of Maximianus.
 He is a graduate of Yale and Harvard with two honorary degrees.
 Photo credit: Johnson Photography.

-Jean L. Kreiling’s first collection of poems, The Truth in Dissonance (Kelsay Books), was published in 2014; her second, Arts & Letters & Love, is due out this spring.
-Her work has appeared widely in print and online journals, including American Arts Quarterly, Angle, The Evansville Review, Measure, and Mezzo Cammin, and in several anthologies.
-Kreiling is a past winner of the Able Muse Write Prize, the Great Lakes Commonwealth of Letters Sonnet Contest, the New England Poetry Club Norma Farber / Rosalie Boyle prize, and the String Poet Prize.
+Jean L. Kreiling is the author of two poetry collections, Arts & Letters & Love (2018) and The Truth in Dissonance (2014).
+Her work has appeared widely in print and online journals, including American Arts Quarterly, Angle, Measure, Mezzo Cammin, and Think, and in several anthologies.
+Kreiling is a past winner of the Able Muse Write Prize, the Great Lakes Commonwealth of Letters Sonnet Contest, two New England Poetry Club prizes, and the String Poet Prize, and has been a six-time finalist for the Howard Nemerov Sonnet Award.
 Kreiling teaches music history at Bridgewater State University; her interdisciplinary essays on music and poetry have appeared in several academic journals.

 A Minnesota-born daughter of Vietnam War refugees, Jenna Le earned her B.A. in mathematics before obtaining her M.D.
 She lives and works as a physician and educator in the Upper Valley region of New Hampshire.
 She is the author of two full-length collections of poems, Six Rivers (NYQ Books, 2011), which was a Small Press Distribution Poetry Bestseller, and A History of the Cetacean American Diaspora (Anchor & Plume Press, 2016), which won Second Place in the 2017 Elgin Awards.
 Her poetry, fiction, essays, book criticism, and poetry translations have been published widely.
 Le has been a Minnetonka Review Editor’s Prize winner, a two-time Alpha Omega Alpha Pharos Poetry Competition winner, a William Carlos Williams Poetry Competition finalist, a Michael E. DeBakey Poetry Award finalist, a Pamet River Prize semifinalist, a four-time Pushcart Prize nominee, a Best of the Net nominee, and a Rhysling Award nominee.
 Since 2014 (after her Pharos Poetry Competition wins), Le has also served on the editorial board of the Pharos, the journal of the Alpha Omega Alpha Medical Honor Society.